nccadman19/beau-belle/README.md

 Clear, concise, easy-to-read information on the pricing

-Great photos of treatments that show off what the beauticians work
+Great photos of treatments that show off the beauticians work

 Help with what treatments are better for them